It is a privilege to do this work, and with this privilege comes an unlimited opportunity for us as therapists to grow and be challenged.

 Sunday, November 17, 2019 or January 26, 2020

 1:00pm – 4:00pm

 The Natalie Haimowitz Postgraduate Fellowship Program Open House

 6:30pm – 8:00pm

-Womencare Counseling & Training Center is authorized by the Illinois Department of Financial and Professional Regulation to provide CEUs to social workers (LSW/LCSW), professional counselors (LPC, LCPC), family and marriage therapists (LMFT) and psychologists (PhD, PsyD).
+Womencare Counseling & Training Center is authorized by the Illinois Department of Financial and Professional Regulation to issue CEUs to social workers (LSW, LCSW), professional counselors (LPC, LCPC), family and marriage therapists (LMFT) and psychologists (PhD, PsyD).